 A strong burgundy, a refreshing Riesling or a bottle of sparkling champagne: A well-stocked supply of fine wine is the dream of every wine lover.
-For these treasures to last a long time and not lose their quality, they must be specially stored.
-However, not everyone has a dark and optimally-tempered wine cellar at home and the kitchen refrigerator is should not be a place for a good wine because a regular fridge often keeps food stored at the low-end temperature for wine. - so in this case, a wine fridge is the best solution.
+For these treasures to last a long time and not lose their quality, they must be specially stored: wine lovers, or even those who simply like to enjoy a glass from time to time, know that this drink should be stored and served in the right way, to avoid unpleasant surprises in the taste.

 1. Technical alternatives to wine cellars, Four points are important for storage: Temperature, humidity, shocks and UV exposure.
 Why is it important?
 The correct storage not only slows the ageing process of the wine but also ensures that it can maintain its flavour for a long time, even after it has matured.